A werewolf-type micro game with no moderator and no elimination for 7-10 players... PAY WHAT YOU WANT... Read more

 No. We wil be sending you a fully printed and finished game to play.

 PAY WHAT YOU WANT - USA - Suggested support is $5.
-Receive one Kickstarter version of Templar Intrigue delivered to you anywhere in the USA.Estimated delivery:Ships within the US only
+Receive one Kickstarter version of Templar Intrigue delivered to you anywhere in the USA.Estimated delivery:Only ships to: United States

 - (8 days)